-According to a Reuters report, if the mission is completed as planned, it would make China the third nation to have retrieved lunar samples after the United States and the Soviet Union.
+According to a Reuters report, if the mission is completed

+States and the Soviet Union.
 Chang'e-5, comprising an orbiter, a lander, an ascender and a returner, with a total takeoff mass of 8.2 tonnes, is expected to accomplish unmanned rendezvous and docking in lunar orbit, an unprecedented feat.
 After it enters the lunar orbit, the lander-ascender combination will separate from the orbiter-returner combination.